One-arm domination time in Cylindrical Hastings-Levitov$(0)$: Introduction

 \tikzset{every picture/.style={line width=0.75pt}}

 In an off-lattice version called Cylindrical Hastings-Levitov$(0)$ (CHL), the growth rate was established in \cite{procaccia2023cylindrical}: For CHL with particles of size $\lambda$, on a cylinder of width $N$, after $tN$ particles, on average the height is $\frac{\pi}{2}\lambda^2 t$.
-It was established in \cite{norris2012hastings} that only a single tree persists to grow ad infinitum.
-We call the last time a tree that is not the infinite one, receives a particle, the one-arm domination time (see Figure \ref{fig:chlsimulation} for a computer simulation of CHL and DLA on a cylinder, running after (with high probability) the one-arm domination time).
+It was established in \cite{norris2012hastings} that only a single tree persists to grow ad infinitum. {We call the first time after which only the unique infinite tree receives particles the one-arm domination time, and denote it $\upsilon_{N, \lambda}$.} (see Figure \ref{fig:chlsimulation} for computer simulations of CHL and DLA on a cylinder, {shown at times that are, with high probability, after the one-arm domination time}).